 Being a small town, Tipton does not have a public transit system used by locals to get to and from work.

-The per capita income in Tipton in 2022 was $17,028, which is low income relative to California and the nation.
-This equates to an annual income of $68,112 for a family of four.
+The per capita income in Tipton in 2022 was $17,380, which is low income relative to California and the nation.
+This equates to an annual income of $69,520 for a family of four.
 However, Tipton contains both very wealthy and poor people as well.
-Tipton also has one of the higher rates of people living in poverty in the nation, with 31.46% of its population below the federal poverty line.

 Tipton is an extremely ethnically-diverse town.
 The people who call Tipton home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Tipton, accounting for 93.19% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Tipton residents report their race to be White, followed by Native American.
-Important ancestries of people in Tipton include Portuguese, German, Austrian, Yugoslavian, and Other West Indian.
+People of Hispanic or Latino origin are the most prevalent group in Tipton, accounting for 93.14% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Tipton residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Tipton include German, Portuguese, French, Austrian, and Yugoslavian.

 The most common language spoken in Tipton is Spanish.
 Other important languages spoken here include English and Portuguese.